camunda/camunda-docs/docs/guides/setting-up-development-project.md

 02:00:20.689 | zeebe |  INFO: Authenticating client with Camunda Cloud...
 02:00:23.769 | zeebe |  INFO: Established encrypted connection to Camunda Cloud.
 {
-  workflowKey: '2251799813687791',
+  processKey: '2251799813687791',
   bpmnProcessId: 'test-process',
   version: 1,
-  workflowInstanceKey: '2251799813688442'
+  processInstanceKey: '2251799813688442'
 }
 ```

-A workflow instance has been started.
+A process instance has been started.
 Let's view it in Operate.

 </TabItem>

 </Tabs>

-## View a Workflow Instance in Operate
+## View a Process Instance in Operate

 <Tabs groupId="language" defaultValue="csharp" values={
 [